danfang/danielfang.org/README.md

 # danielfang.org
 This is my personal website!

-It's built using Jade, HTML5, CSS3, JQuery, Animate.css, Theater.js, and Bootstrap.
+It's built using Jade, HTML5, CSS3, and Bootstrap.

-### TODO

-- Consider redesigning with material design

-- use JSON to represent data (although mixins are pretty good)
+Let me know what you think about the design - I'm trying something a bit more minimal this time around.